-Join Michele Vallisneri for an in-depth discussion in this video Baby name overview, part of Introduction to Data Analysis with Python.
+Join Michele Vallisneri for an in-depth discussion in this video Baby name overview, part of Python: Data Analysis.

 - We are now going to experiment with a very versatile…and powerful data analysis package, Pandas.…Our data set of choice will be…the U.S. Social Security baby name catalog,…which reports on the number of male and female newborns…that were given a certain name in each year since 1880.…This data set is rather simple,…but also great fun to play with,…and it has been mined, analyzed, and visualized…in many publications and websites.…Specifically, I will show you how to load…the Social Security data about baby names,…how to plot the popularity of a given name across all years,…how to extract the 10 most popular…boy or girl names by year,…how to define and identify name fads,…and for your challenge, I will ask you…to analyze the usage of unisex names.…